davbom97/davbom97.github.io/_posts/2020-03-20-Coronavirus Outbreak in Italy, Predictions.md

 category: "Data Analysis"
 #tags: "optimization","location","logistics"
 ---
-## Problem description

-Source of data used: <https://github.com/pcm-dpc/COVID-19>

-On this post we try to give a prediction the of SARS-CoV-2 outbreak in Italy.
+In this post we try to give a prediction the of SARS-CoV-2 outbreak in Italy.

 To do this we assume that the number of confirmed cases follows a logistc function: